ArsaleneBelhayej/PROJECTS-AWS-SDK/s3_real_time_validation/README.md

 •	touch s3_buckets.py

-•	Paste into it the code from the GitHub repository.
+•	Paste into it the code from the GitHub repository!

 •	Run: python s3_buckets.py